rom-rb/rom-rb.org/source/5.0/learn/core/structs.html.md

 # true
 ```

+^INFO
-> #### Usage with repositories
+#### Usage with repositories

-> It is advised to configure struct_namespace in repositories, as it's the appropriate
-> layer where application-specific data structures are coming from.
+It is recommended to configure `struct_namespace` in repositories, as it's the appropriate layer where application-specific data structures are coming from.
+^

 ## Mapping to custom objects